External Dependencies

 Importing Dependency Info

-You can separate dependency info into standalone YAML files and import them into your project.
+You can separate dependency info into standalone dependency YAML files and import them into your project.

-The standalone YAML file is the same as a single dependency entry in the Dependencies
+The standalone dependency YAML file is the same as a single dependency entry in the Dependencies section.

 Example